giftig/docs.scala-lang/_style/scaladoc.md

      */
     def member: Unit = ()

-Scaladoc style, with gutter asterisks aligned in column two:

-    /** Provides a service as described.
-     *
-     *  This is further documentation of what we're documenting.
-     *  Here are more details about how it works and what it does.
-     */
-    def member: Unit = ()

-Scaladoc style, with gutter asterisks aligned in column three:

-    /** Provides a service as described.
-      *
-      * This is further documentation of what we're documenting.
-      * Here are more details about how it works and what it does.
-      */
-    def member: Unit = ()

 Because the comment markup is sensitive to whitespace, the tool must be able to infer the left margin.